Carpathian Forest: History

-In late 1990, the band originally started under the name Enthrone by Nattefrost (then bearing the pseudonym Lord Nosferatu) and Nordavind (who used the pseudonym Lord Karnstein).
-Together they produced a self-released demo tape, Black Winds, in 1991.
+In late 1990, the band started as Enthrone with Nattefrost (then known as Lord Nosferatu) and Nordavind (known as Lord Karnstein).
+They produced the self-released demo Black Winds in 1991.

-In 1992, Enthrone changed its name to "Carpathian Forest", and Lord Blackmangler and Damnatus joined their line-up.
-As a quartet they self-released three demo tapes: Rehearsal Outtake, Bloodlust and Perversion (both in 1992) and Journey Through the Cold Moors of Svarttjern (in 1993).
-However, Damnatus and Lord Blackmangler left afterwards, and Carpathian Forest became once more a duo.
+In 1992, Enthrone changed its name to Carpathian Forest, and Lord Blackmangler and Damnatus joined their line-up.
+They self-released the demo tapes Rehearsal Outtake, Bloodlust and Perversion (both in 1992) and Journey Through the Cold Moors of Svarttjern (in 1993).
+Damnatus and Lord Blackmangler left afterwards.
+Carpathian Forest reverted to a duo.

-Carpathian Forest would release their first studio work in 1995: the extended play Through Chasm, Caves and Titan Woods, via Avantgarde Music.
-It would be their first of many releases via Avantgarde.
+Carpathian Forest released their first studio work in 1995, the extended play Through Chasm, Caves and Titan Woods, via Avantgarde Music.
+It was the first of many releases via Avantgarde.

-In 1998 the band released their first full-length album, Black Shining Leather, once more via Avantgarde Music.
-It was their only release to feature Lazare (who would later join Borknagar) on the band's line-up as a drummer.
-In the same year they also played their first concert at the Under the Black Sun Festival in Schönermark, Germany.
+In 1998, the band released their first full-length album, Black Shining Leather, via Avantgarde Music.
+It was their only release to feature drummer Lazare, who later joined Borknagar.
+That year, they played their first concert at the Under the Black Sun Festival in Schönermark, Germany.

-Lazare left Carpathian Forest in 1999, the same year Anders Kobro, Tchort and Daniel Vrangsinn joined them as permanent members.
-In the following year, their second full-length, Strange Old Brew, was released.
-It was their most experimental album so far.
-By the end of the year they also released a single, "He's Turning Blue".
+Lazare left Carpathian Forest in 1999, the same year Anders Kobro, Tchort and Daniel Vrangsinn joined permanently.
+The following year, their second full-length, Strange Old Brew, was released.
+It was their most experimental album thus far.
+By the end of the year, they released the single "He's Turning Blue".

-In 2001, founding member Nordavind left Carpathian Forest, during the recording sessions of their third studio album, Morbid Fascination of Death, that still retained the experimentation (although to a lesser extent) of their previous release, Strange Old Brew.
-In the following year the compilation album We're Going to Hell for This: Over a Decade of Perversions was released, in order to celebrate the band's 10th anniversary as Carpathian Forest.
-It was their last album to be released by Avantgarde Music before they switched on to Season of Mist.
+In 2001, founding member Nordavind left Carpathian Forest during the recording of their third studio album, Morbid Fascination of Death, which retained the experimentation of their previous release.
+In the following year, the compilation album We're Going to Hell for This: Over a Decade of Perversions was released to celebrate the band's 10th anniversary.
+It was their last album released by Avantgarde Music before they switched to Season of Mist.

 Their fourth full-length, Defending the Throne of Evil, was released in 2003 by Season of Mist.
-Contrasting with Carpathian Forest's previous releases, it was their most melodic album so far, almost reminiscent of symphonic black metal.
-In late 2003 the band was joined by Gøran "Blood Pervertor" Bomann.
+It was more melodic than Carpathian Forest's previous releases, reminiscent of symphonic black metal.
+In late 2003, Gøran "Blood Pervertor" Bomann joined the band.

-2004 saw the release of a live DVD, We're Going to Hollywood for This, and a compilation album featuring rarities and reworked versions of old Carpathian Forest songs, Skjend hans lik (Norwegian for "Desecrate His Body").
+They released the live DVD We're Going to Hollywood for This in 2004, as well as a compilation album featuring rarities and reworked versions of old songs, Skjend hans lik (Norwegian for "Desecrate His Body").

 Carpathian Forest's latest studio album was the 2006 release Fuck You All!!!!
-Caput tuum in ano est, that was a throwback to their early, blackened thrash metal-like sonority of their debut.
+Caput tuum in ano est, a throwback to their blackened thrash metal debut.